ChrisThoung/website/code/2019-12-03_sympy_sim/README.md

 ## Contents

 * README.md : this file
+* sympy_sim.ipynb : Python notebook version of the blog post
 * fsic.py : version 0.2.0 of the re-implemented FSIC module (no changes from
   the [previous post](http://www.christhoung.com/2019/07/27/fsic-update/) about FSIC)